 Approximate Weight- Same easy on the knee feel that the old Gypsy had.

 Flex: Still has that great flex that the old Gypsy had.
-The butter factor is a little less but still pretty fun.
-The flex in the tip/tail is softer so it’s still pretty playful.
+The butter factor is still great when you get some weight on the nose and it really is fun to butter with.